 Everything begins with your thoughts, so let’s work on your mindset.

 I believe it's up to you to protect what you're responsible for-- your mind, body, spirit, and how you show up in the world.
 Taking 100 percent responsibility for myself and everything in my life continues to be the hardest, and most empowering choice I make daily.

 In high school I started mentoring younger teens through a church youth program.
 There I was first exposed to the reality of young girls cutting and making suicide attempts.
 Perhaps this was when the trajectory of my life formed as a passion to face reality head on, an urgency to free us all from the lies of shame, and the desire to find (and help others create) the feeling of belonging.
 During college, I taught life skills in a high risk school and started a grassroots reading program with a handful of neighborhood kids in Detroit.
 I went on to work with adjudicated youth programs, private mental health programs, wilderness therapy treatment for teens and as a parent transition coach for over 10 years.
 I became an ICF certified wellness coach to create a business in which I could cater to my clients' needs in ways outside of the box.

 I did some other stuff...

-My coaching has changed lives by allowing women safety and support to work on their inner life- those hidden motivations, secret thoughts, and unrealized beliefs- while developing practical skills for the outer life.
+My coaching has changed lives by allowing women (and even some young men) safety and support to work on their inner life— those hidden motivations, secret thoughts, and unrealized beliefs, all while developing practical skills for the outer life.
 I work with private clients who are serious, ready to invest in themselves and actively make empowering changes.